miwamoto/w205-final-project-1/README.md

 ### Jupyter Notebooks

-There is one jupyter notebooks available for GIS.
+There is one jupyter notebook available for GIS.

 The GIS notebook, `Interacting_with_Pittsburgh_Data_with_Jupyter_and_ArcGIS.ipynb` demonstrates how the GIS resources created in the process above can be used for analysis with Python and its associated tools such as pandas, NumPy and SciPy.

 You can read more about this API for Python at `https://developers.arcgis.com/python/` To view the example notebook, start Jupyter notebook as indicated below.

 ```
-cd gis_ipynb_example
+cd gis_processing
 jupyter-notebook
 ```
-You can now access your notebooks over the web via your instance's public DNS address, at the port 2017 (e.g., ec2- XX-XXX-XX-XXX.compute-1.amazonaws.com:2017)
+You can now access your notebooks over the web via your instance's public DNS address, at the port 2017 (e.g., ec2-XX-XXX-XX-XXX.compute-1.amazonaws.com:2017).
+Be sure this port is open to your IP address, but no others.
+The password will be provided to you separately.

 ### HTML
 The server is currently set up to run CherryPy, a simple Python webserver.
 To start the webserver, run:
 ```
-cd html_example
+cd web_server
 python main.py
 ```

-You can now access the website via your instance's public DNS address, at the port 8080 (e.g., ec2-XX-XXX-XX-XXX.co mpute-1.amazonaws.com:8080)
+You can now access the website via your instance's public DNS address, at the port 8080 (e.g., ec2-XX-XXX-XX-XXX.compute-1.amazonaws.com:8080).
+Make sure this port is open to your IP address.

+The web interface grants you access to the data in the cleaned databased.
+Currently, it supports scatterplots of two numerical values and histograms of single numerical variables.
+It can be used to plot out latitude/longitude coordinates or visualize simple trends in time series data.

+The site provides links to some of the ArcGIS maps generated, to a Jupyter Notebook for working with the data, and our team's GitHub page.